SoftwareHeritage/swh-docs/docs/user/deposit/references/errors.rst

 Your software artefact is too large for the server.

-- refer to the `prepare your deposit <deposit-prepare>` section to find the max size supported by the server
+- refer to the :doc:`../howto/prepare` section to find the max size supported by the server
-- split the artefact in multiple parts and follow the
+- split the artefact in multiple parts and follow the :doc:`../howto/multistep-deposit` process
-- :ref:`make a multi-step deposit <deposit-partial>` process

 415 Unsupported Media Type
 --------------------------